 Many students are still deciding on a major during their first years in college.
 The Emerging Scholars Program gives you the unique opportunity to explore a major you may be considering “behind the scenes.”
 Research plays an important role in nearly every major on campus, and being engaged in research lets you see what you like – and possibly what you don’t – before you decide.
 The more important consideration is what topics interest you and what would you like to learn more about?
 Emerging Scholars do not have to conduct research in the designated major or college.
 We encourage interdisciplinary research.

 How many students are typically selected for UA 155?

-While the number varies, after each application period between 30 and 40 students are selected.
+While the number varies, after each application period between 60-90 students are selected.

 Is ESP competitive?
 Will I be accepted into ESP?

 The Emerging Scholars Program is competitive.
 The number of accepted Scholars fluctuates from year to year.
-On average, we accept between 30 and 40 each cohort.
+On average, we accept between 60-90 each cohort.
 While grades and test scores are an important part of our decision, more importantly we are looking for students who display a strong interest in undergraduate research and a dedication to excellence.

 Please also keep in mind that Emerging Scholars is not the only way that UA students become involved in research.
 If you are looking for other ways to get involved, visit the Office of Undergraduate Research website.

 Should I participate my first year?

 While the Emerging Scholars Program is open to incoming freshman through upcoming juniors (please inquire by email if you are a senior and interested), participating in this program as a Freshman provides you an opportunity to do what few first-year students have the chance to do.
 It prepares you for research and introduces you to a faculty member who will mentor or guide your early explorations.
 You will also have the opportunity to build relationships with other students with similar interests in undergraduate research.
 It also helps you get to know your own interests more clearly.